Biden's budget plan: Higher taxes on rich, lower deficits - NewsBreak

 The 156-page plan also shows the splinters that persist in Biden's coalition and the possible gaps between the promises of what is being offered and the realities of what ultimately emerges.
 Biden has backed many of these ideas previously without necessarily getting a full buy-in from Congress.

-The proposal includes a minimum 20% tax on the incomes of households worth $100 million or more, similar to an earlier proposal Democrats in Congress began debating late last year in order to pay for Biden's domestic spending plans.
-But those spending plans were put on hold after talks with West Virginia Sen. Joe Manchin collapsed.
+The proposal includes a minimum 20% tax on the incomes of households worth $100 million or more, similar to a proposal Democrats in Congress began debating late last year that failed to clear the Senate.

 More money would go to support law enforcement, yet bipartisan efforts at police reform have failed.
 The budget assumes — with a high degree of uncertainty based on forecasts made last November — that inflation at a 40-year peak gets back to normal next year.